 At the recent Alpha DevCon conference, several companies profiled their use of mobile to drive digital innovation:

-But With All the Complexity of Mobile App Development, Is It Possible to Painlessly "Go Mobile"?
+With All the Complexity of Mobile App Development, Is Painless Mobile Transformation Possible?